9dots/9dots.io-pages/OreUqq7.md

 	- Students should use their program (the written down instructions) from the ‘teacher robot’ activity to help with organizing the behaviors for the actual maze challenge.

 ## Evaluate
+Students will test their programs and keep a log of where each attempt could be improved.

-Students may test their robot at any point.
-After each attempt, students should write down what worked and what they should change using this handout.
+1. Students may test their robot at any point.
+2. After each attempt, students should write down what worked and what they should change using the [iteration log handout]().